MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-eventlogservice.md

 If you disable or do not configure this policy setting and a log file reaches its maximum size, new events overwrite old events.

-Note: Old events may or may not be retained according to the "Backup log automatically when full" policy setting.
+**Note**: Old events may or may not be retained according to the "Backup log automatically when full" policy setting.
 <!-- ControlEventLogBehavior-Description-End -->

 <!-- ControlEventLogBehavior-Editable-Begin -->